In this Cisco CCNA training tutorial, we’re going to work through a subnetting practice question. Scroll down for the video and also text tutorials.

 A final important point to tell you here is, notice that all our calculations were done on the octet where the subnet line is.
 This example is a /26 so that is in the 4th octet.
 So we don't actually need to worry about the first three octets.
 They are always going to be unchanged as 198.22.45 in our example.

 When working on a subnetting question, you only need to write out the octet that the subnetting is happening on.
 Because the other octets will always be unchanged, you don't have to write out the whole IP address in full every time.

 Where to Get More Subnetting Practice

-These are websites that have the same type of questions that you could see on the CCNA exam.
-Every time you refresh it, it will come up with a new question.
-It has variations on everything that’s subnetting related, so you should be confident that you can answer any of these questions now.
+The website has the same type of questions that you'll see on the CCNA exam.
+Every time you refresh the page, it will come up with a new question.
+It has variations on everything that’s subnetting related, so you should be confident that you can answer any of these questions after some practice.

-Don't spend hours on end practicing subnetting, that's no fun for anybody, but to get ready for the exam, you could just come on here and spend five or 10 minutes a day just working through a few problems.
+I recommend you don't spend hours practicing subnetting in one sitting, that's no fun for anybody.
+To get ready for the exam, you can just pick your favourite practice site and spend five or 10 minutes a day working through a few problems.

 If you do that for days or even weeks before the exam, you'll be fine when you get those subnetting questions.
-Another thing to tell you is, in the real world, people don't do subnetting in their head, typically, if that wasn't obvious already.
+Another thing to tell you is that in the real world, people don't do subnetting in their head (if that wasn't obvious already).